 I’ve lectured and presented conference and seminar papers at many British and overseas universities, colleges, schools, museums, and other institutions.
 I’ve given talks at events such as the Oxford Literary Festival, the Blenheim/Woodstock Literary Festival, the Chalke Valley History Festival, Intelligence Squared live debates, and the inaugural Victoria Cross Day at the National Memorial Arboretum.
 I regularly present to societies and groups such as the Friends of the Bodleian Library, the Friends of the Oxfordshire Museum, the University of the Third Age, and the Prince’s Teaching Institute.
 I’ve been invited to address special lecture series such as the BBC History Magazine Lectures at the British Academy, the Royal Over-Seas League and Round Table centenary lectures, and the Foreign and Commonwealth Office’s Diplomatic Academy.
 I’ve also lectured at the Irish, Kenyan, Nigerian, and Sri Lankan staff colleges, NATO Allied Joint Force Command Lisbon, and the Royal College of Defence Studies, and to numerous British military units including 3 (UK) Division, the Special Air Service, and the British Peace Support Team (East Africa).

-I’m on the editorial boards of the journal Global War Studies and the Journal of African Military History, and for several years was on the board of the The Round Table: The Commonwealth Journal of International Affairs, published by Routledge Taylor & Francis.
+I’m on the editorial board of the journal Global War Studies and the Journal of African Military History, the international advisory board of the journal Botswana Notes and Records, and for several years was on the editorial board of the The Round Table: The Commonwealth Journal of International Affairs, published by Routledge Taylor & Francis.
 I’m on the Editorial Advisory Board of the Helion book series ‘War and Military Culture in South Asia, 1757-1947’.
 I served on the Development Group that helped create the Soldiers of Oxfordshire Museum, and served as inaugural chair of its Advisory Panel and as a member of its Board of Trustees.
 I’m a member of the Focus Group for the ‘Queen Victoria’s Journals’ project run by the Bodleian Library, ProQuest, and the Royal Archives, and co-curated the Bodleian Library exhibition ‘The Art of Advertising’ (2020).

-My academic administration roles have included external examiner for BA programmes at the universities of Birmingham (2006-09), Sheffield (2010-13), and Leeds (2015-19), and I’ve examined over a dozen doctoral theses.
+My academic administration roles have included acting as external examiner for BA programmes at the universities of Birmingham (2006-09), Sheffield (2010-13), and Leeds (2015-19).
 I was Director of Research for King’s Defence Studies Department (2010-13) and a member of the Faculty of Social Science and Public Policy Research Strategy Group.
 Between 2011 and 2013 I was the REF penholder for the Defence Studies Department as part of the King’s College submission to REF Sub Panel 21 (Politics and International Studies).
 Between 2014 and 2016 I served as Vice Dean (Research) for the Faculty of Social Science and Public Policy and sat on several faculty and university committees.
+I am currently a member of my Department’s Equality, Diversity, and Inclusion Committee (2020-), and represent the Department on the School of Security Studies Research Ethics Panel (2021-).

 In 2012 I established the British Empire at War Research Group (http://britishempireatwar.org), an international scholarly network.
 I co-convened the joint King’s College London–Oxford Brookes University ‘International and Military Studies’ seminar series (2009-2011) and the Oxford University seminar series ‘New Approaches to the History of the Second World War’ and ‘Empire, Race, and Culture’ (1999-2000).
 My work has been supported by the British Academy Small Grants scheme, and he was co-investigator with Dr Yasmin Khan on the AHRC-funded project ‘Home Fronts of the Empire–Commonwealth: Imperial Connections and Social Transformations during the Second World War’ (2012-14).
 I was named fund-winner for the Leverhulme Trust early career research fellowship that brought Dr Jean Smith to King’s College London (2015-19), and for the AHRC Collaborative Doctoral Award with Imperial War Museums that brought Rachel Way to King’s as a PhD student in 2019.